Automated Marketing for WordPress: How To Make it Personal

 With performance review takeaways, you are ready to decide on which step to take.
 At this point, you can go back to the first step and investigate the funnels and segments and see which of them can proceed to the next round of personalizations.
 You may need to continue with some of the automations you already created if they were effective or remove them if not.
 You can also add new automations based on the research finding in the discovery step every time.

 Growmatik is an ideal tool to practice the model we discussed.
 This model will assure a lean, dynamic and, most importantly, effective marketing life in your business.
 Your marketing always reflects your goals, reduces wastes and refines itself to better meet your expectations.
-Your visitors, leads and customers on the other hand are also delighted by personalized marketing across different touchpoints without even noticing this is part of a marketing campaign.
+Your visitors, leads and customers on the other hand are also delighted by personalized automated marketing for WordPress across different touchpoints without even noticing this is part of a marketing campaign.